Drives

 Edit a Drive

-Users have limited ability to edit a drive.
+Users have limited ability to edit a drive in read-only mode

 To edit a drive navigate to the tab in the section.